Éliane Radigue: 2000s–present: Acoustic works

 In 2000, she made her last electronic work in Paris, L'Ile Re-sonante, for which she received the Golden Nica Award at the festival Ars Electronica in 2006.

 In 2001, on request from electric bassist and composer Kasper T. Toeplitz, she created her first instrumental work, Elemental II, which she took up again with The Lappetites, a laptop improvisation group comprising Antye Greie/AGF, Kaffe Matthews and Ryoko Akama.
 She participated in their first album Before the Libretto on the Quecksilber label in 2005.

 Since 2004 she has dedicated herself to works for acoustic instruments.
 First with the American cellist Charles Curtis, the first part of Naldjorlak was premiered in December 2005 in New York and later played in 25 concerts across the U.S. and Europe.
 The second part of Naldjorlak for the two basset horn players Carol Robinson and Bruno Martinez, was created in September 2007 at the Aarau Festival (Switzerland).
 The three musicians completed the third part of Naldjorlak with Radigue and premiered the complete work, "Naldjorlak I,II,III", in Bordeaux on January 24, 2009.
 In June 2011 her composition for solo harp Occam I, written for the harpist Rhodri Davies, was premiered in London.
 Numerous solos and ensemble pieces in the OCCAM cycle have followed.

+In January 2025, Radigue’s new collaborative work OCCAM DELTA XXIII, created with Carol Robinson and Ensemble Klang, premiered at the London Contemporary Music Festival at Wigmore Hall.
+This piece continues Radigue’s OCCAM series, exemplifying her innovative approach of composing collaboratively and transmitting scores orally, and demonstrates her ongoing influence on contemporary music.